-Dawn Gregg is the director of assessment for the Business School.
-Prior to her current role she has served as the associate dean of programs and as the administrative director of the Bard Center for Entrepreneurship.
+Dr. Dawn G. Gregg is a Professor at the University of Colorado at Denver and Associate Dean of Programs for the Business School.
+She also is the Director of Assurance of Learning.
+Prior to her current role, she served as the Discipline Director for Information Systems and as the Administrative Director of the Bard Center for Entrepreneurship.
 While at CU Denver, she founded and was CEO of Developing Minds Software.
-Prior to her doctoral studies, she was employed for nine years as a research and development engineer.
-Her current research focuses on how to organize and maintain web-based content so that it can be used to better meet business and special education needs.
-Her work has been published in numerous journals such as MIS Quarterly, the International Journal of Electronic Commerce, IEEE Transactions on Systems Man, and Cybernetics, Communications of the ACM, and Decision Support Systems.
+Before her doctoral studies, she was employed for nine years as a research and development engineer.
+Her current research focuses on sustainable IT research and on how to organize and share information online.
+Her work has been published in journals such as MIS Quarterly, Information and Management, the International Journal of Electronic Commerce, Information Systems Frontiers, and Decision Support Systems.

 PhD Information Systems, Arizona State University

 MBA, Arizona State University West

 BS Mechanical Engineering, University of California at Irvine